library-data-platform/ldp/doc/Admin_Guide.md

   * `odbc_database` (string; required) is the ODBC "data source name" of the LDP database.

+* `parallel_vacuum` (Boolean; optional) when set to `false`, disables parallel vacuum in PostgreSQL 13 or later, which may slow down vacuuming but may be more friendly to concurrent user queries or other database operations.
+The default value is `true`.
+This setting should not be set to `false` with Redshift or with PostgreSQL 12 or earlier.

 * `record_history` (Boolean; optional) when set to `false`, disables recording historical data.
 The default value is `true`.
 Please read the section on "Historical data" above before changing this